Water, Why is it so Important for our health?

 - Make water more interesting, add your favourite fresh fruits —cucumbers, limes, lemons, berries, mint, etc to a jug of water and keep it beside you.
 Or make a pot of caffeine free herbal tea.

+I hope I have inspired you to drink more water daily.
 Check out my Pinterest Board with all of my other blog posts here.